williamrahman/LoyaltyProgram/README.md

 in the folder of root or "LoyaltyProgram" do the "rails s"
 - FRONTEND:
-go to loyalty-program-views folder and do "npm run dev"
+go to loyalty-program-views folder and do "npm run dev" -UNIT TEST: in the folder of root or "LoyaltyProgram" do the "rails test" and open ${pwd}/coverage/index.html in the url browser to see the coverage